smherwig/phoenix-nginx-eval/README.md

 Afterwords, there are two new directories: `nginx-1.14.1`, which is the vanilla version of NGINX, and `nginx-1.14.1-graphene`, which is the patched version.
-The pathced version side-steps a few bugs in Graphene-SGX and also foces the use of Phoenix's shared memory implementations.
-See `patch/README` for further details about the patches.
+The patched version side-steps a few bugs in Graphene-SGX and also forces the use of Phoenix's shared memory implementations.
+An important result of the patch is that NGINX only accepts HTTPS requests.
+See `patch/README` for further details.

 Download, build, and install `libmodsecurity.so`.
 This library may already be